 I’ve never been big on the whole idea of writer’s block (do dentists get dentist block?), but I’ve had periods where I felt uninspired, and other periods where I got “stuck” in a story I was working on and had to go work on something else for a while.
 This book is a good resource for writers when they need a little inspiration, or even a good kick in the seat of the pants.
 Some of the readings are great, some aren’t so great, and a few are just plain weird.

 Today’s quote comes from Neil Postman, an author I should probably have read by now, but admittedly haven’t.
-I see from Amazon that he has a book called Amusing Ourselves to Death: Public Discourse in the Age of Show Business.
-I like the quote, and decided to use it for an image post on Facebook.
-Without giving it much thought, I decided to use a mandala for the image in the background, and I posted it and moved on to start this blog post for the day.
+I like the quote, and decided to use it for an image post here today.
+Without giving it much thought, I decided to use a mandala for the image in the background.

 Then, like a lot of provocative quotes, this one led me to muse about culture and politics, about the sacred and the profane.
 I started to go down a rabbit hole that I honestly don’t have time for today, but I still wanted to get the post out there and have it available for comment.
 I think the most important thing it led me to, in my short musing time, is the notion that we need great stories.
 I’ve written about this before, and will probably write about it again, but “narratives of transcendent origin and power” like those that drove so much of Native American culture are difficult to find in current American culture, at least in popular culture.
 I hope my own efforts – Brothers’ Hand, Jana, and Miles of Files – have some of that much-needed transcendence.